1960 Caribbean Series

 The 1960 Caribbean Series (Serie del Caribe) was the twelfth edition of the first stage of the Caribbean Series.
 It was held in Panamá, Panamá from February 10 to February 15.
 The series featured four teams from Cuba, Panama, Puerto Rico and Venezuela.
 Cienfuegos of the Cuban Winter League won the series and were managed by Antonio Castaño.
 The Most Valuable Player was Tommy Davis, an outfielder with the Criollos de Caguas.

 The final edition of the first run of the Caribbean Series, it marked the 7th championship in 12 years by the Cuban Winter League entry.
-Cuba would not participate in another Caribbean Series as Ford Frick banned Americans from playing in Cuba for the 1960-1961 winter league season and after that year, the Fidel Castro administration banned professional sports.
+Cuba would not participate in another Caribbean Series for over 50 years as Ford Frick banned Americans from playing in Cuba for the 1960-1961 winter league season and after that year, the Fidel Castro administration banned professional sports.
+In 2014, Cuba returned.

 Cienfuegos's All-Cuban staff was led by Camilo Pascual (2-0, 15 K in 16 1/3 IP), who ran his Series record to 6-0 all-time.
 In his finale, he one-hit Caguas for the only shutout of the 1960 Series.
 Orlando Pena (1-0, 2 Sv, 9 K in 10 IP) was the relief ace.
 In addition to pitching, Cuba featured a strong offense, including C Dutch Dotterer (.353), 1B Rogelio Alvarez (.333, .750 SLG, 10 RBI, 6 R), 2B Cookie Rojas (.429, 1.000 SLG in limited action), OF George Altman (.438, 6 BB), OF Tony Gonzalez (.429) and OF Dan Dobbek (.267, .800 SLG).